-A) The purpose of the Adverse Events Report is to monitor key adverse events and level of harm members experience each quarter and the Health Plan's resulting response and mitigation strategy(ies).
+A) The purpose of the Adverse Events Report is to monitor key adverse events and the level of harm members experience due to such events each quarter and the Health Plan's resulting response and mitigation strategy(ies).
 This report will consolidate adverse events reporting for various special populations including LTSS, HCBS, SHCN, and CIS.